Brightwaters, New York

-Brightwaters is an incorporated village in the southwestern part of the Town of Islip in Suffolk County, on Long Island, in New York, United States.
-The population was 3,103 at the time of the 2010 census.
+Brightwaters is an incorporated village located within the southwestern part of the Town of Islip in Suffolk County, on Long Island, in New York, United States.
+The population was 3,181 at the time of the 2020 census.

 History

 Brightwaters was developed in the early 20th Century by the T.B.
 Ackerson Company, which was known for its work in Brooklyn.

-By 1916, locals felt that their community, which at the time was still an unincorporated part of the Town of Islip, would be better off if they were to incorporate as a village, citing concerns over how their community was being taxed and how they had to pay for private subscriptions for things which the believed should have been provided through taxes paid to Islip.
-This led to locals signing a petition to incorporate Brightwaters as a village.
-The petition was given to the Town of Islip on September 20, 1916, and Brightwaters became an incorporated village on November 30, 1916.
+By 1916, locals felt that their community – which, at the time, was still an unincorporated part of the Town of Islip – would be better off if they were to incorporate it as a village, citing concerns over how their community was being taxed, and how they had to pay for private subscriptions for services which they believed should have been provided to the area by Islip through their taxes.
+This prompted the locals to sign a petition to incorporate Brightwaters as a village.
+The petition was given to the Town of Islip on September 20, 1916, and Brightwaters officially became an incorporated village on November 30 of that year.